CoreAdviz Logo

 Preparing for the Future of PAYE

-Employers need to prepare for what is to come in 2026 by planning ahead.
+For employees, staying informed about PAYE changes — especially around student loan deductions, benefit-in-kind reporting, and adjusted tax codes — ensures there are no surprises on your pay slip.
 This includes ensuring that the supply chain is compliant with the legislation, that software is capable of processing benefits in real-time, that staff are trained on new legislation, and that due diligence is carried out on contractors and umbrella companies.

 The future of PAYE is part of HMRC’s overall strategy to become a digital organization.
 While this makes things more complicated in the short term, the end result will be a more accurate tax system that makes fewer errors and is more responsive to employers and employees alike.